Tatuar

 Hinduism is the widely followed religion but a considerable Muslim population exists in the south western part of village.

-Among the public amenities, Tatuar has a High school run by government where education up to 12th standard under the Indian Education System is provided.
+Among the public amenities, Tatuar has a high school run by government where education up to 12th standard under the Indian Education System is provided.
 Another school called Srikrishna Sanskrit Vidyalaya provides Sanskrit medium education up to junior high school level.
 The village also has a post office with the postal code 847422.

 Tatuar is connected by road and railway.
-The new four-laned East-West Corridor runs along the north side of village.
+The new four-laned East-West Corridor runs along the north side of the village.
 Another road connecting Manigachi with Tatuar runs through the center of village.
 The nearest railway station is called Mandan Mishra Halt, which is a meter gauge.
 It connects to the Sakri Junction (the nearest broad gauge station) to the village.